Pinning control of social fairness in the Ultimatum game: Scale-free networks

-where $C_h=\frac{1}{2}$, the same as in the above.
+where $C_h=0.5$, the same as in the above.
 The larger of the left side of this inequality, the more likely for the fair strategy $S_h$ to spread.
-While the sign of the first term could be either positive or negative, depending on the $k_{i,j}$.
-Nevertheless, by plotting its value versus degree $k_i$, it can be found that the probability of the first term being positive increases with the increase of $k_{i}$.
+While the first term could be either positive or negative, depending on the $k_{i,j}$, however, by plotting its value versus degree $k_i$, it can be found that the probability of the first term being positive increases with the increase of $k_{i}$.
 The second term is always positive and is larger if node $i$ is a hub.
-This explains why pinning hub node is more efficient than the periphery node as shown in Fig.~\ref{fig:BAtime}(d).
+This explains why pinning hub node is more efficient than the periphery nodes as shown in Fig.~\ref{fig:BAtime}(d).